redux-saga/saga-query/README.md

 import {
   createApi,
   requestMonitor,
-  // FetchCtx is an interface that's built around using window.fetch
+  // ApiCtx is an interface that's built around using window.fetch
   // You don't have to use it if you don't want to.
-  FetchCtx,
+  ApiCtx,
   put,
   call
 } from 'saga-query';